Ola Afolabi

-Olawale O. "Ola" Afolabi (born 15 March 1980) is a British professional boxer.
+Olawale O. "Ola" Afolabi (born 15 March 1980) is an English professional boxer.
 He is a two-time former WBO interim cruiserweight champion, as well as a two-time former IBO cruiserweight champion.
 Nicknamed "Kryptonite", Afolabi was known in the ring for his slickness, counterpunching skills and durability.
-Born to Nigerian parents, Afolabi resides in California, where he also trained for the most of his career.
+Born to Nigerian parents, Afolabi trains in California.

 Career

 Afolabi began his professional career in 2002, fighting at super middleweight and light heavyweight.
 In 2003 he was outpointed by Allan Green, prompting a full-time move to cruiserweight in 2004.
 He beat a small heavyweight clubfighter in Willie Chapman and added James Walton and Michael Simms to his victims.
 He also knocked out former Cruiserweight Champ Orlin Norris.

 The win that put him into the limelight came over undefeated highly touted Golden Gloves champion Eric Fields whom he KO'ed in 2008.
 He was immediately signed to a promotional contract with Duva Boxing.
 Afolabi subsequently made his national television debut on ESPN's Friday Night Fights, winning a unanimous decision over DeLeon Tinsley.

-In March 2009 he scored another upset KO by defeating former WBO World Cruiserweight champion Enzo Maccarinelli to win the Interim WBO cruiserweight title in Manchester, England.
+In March 2009, he scored another upset KO by defeating former WBO World Cruiserweight champion Enzo Maccarinelli to win the Interim WBO cruiserweight title in Manchester, England.

 His good run ended when he lost a very close decision against Marco Huck in Germany.

 He rebounded with a first-round knockout over former European champion Terry Dunstan.

 After his 4th fight with Huck, a 10th round stoppage loss, Afolabi decided to call time and announced his retirement.